rmccoy7541/neand_sQTL/log.md

 Okay, MARCC isn't working with Windows right now, gonna switch computers.
 Just to save my train of thought, I was going to try to concatenate all of the covariate files.

+#### Mon 31 Dec 2018 12:29:43 PM EST
+Concatenating the PCs worked but I ran into a problem with `QTLtools-nompass.sh`.
+I just realized that if I'm going to "convert" the leafcutter-generated files to a QTLtools compatible format, I'm going to need to re-index them.

+Surprise, it worked.
+Check out the master script for details.

 ### 12/30/2018
 #### Sun 30 Dec 2018 05:47:25 PM EST
 Christmas is over.
 Deal with it.
 I downloaded the SRA run table.
 It's the metadata for all of GTEx because dbGaP won't allow me to only download metadata for the runs that I want.
 It's in `data/`.